 As such, the park surrounding the palace was designed by skilled landscape artists and include some interesting trees and features.

-Perfect for runners, walkers, romantic couples, picnickers, and plant lovers — planted with a huge variety of flowering trees and open fields, the park is most beautiful in the plum and cherry blossom seasons.
+Perfect for runners, walkers, romantic couples, picnickers, and plant lovers!
+There is a huge variety of flowering trees and open fields, and the park is most beautiful in the plum and cherry blossom seasons.

 5. Visit the famous Kinkaku-ji – “The Temple of Golden Pavilion”

-Kinkaku-ji is Zen Buddhist temple in Kyoto, designated as one of the World Heritage Sites.
+Kinkaku-ji is a Zen Buddhist temple in Kyoto, designated as one of the World Heritage Sites.

-Impressive structure is built overlooking a large, reflecting pond.
-With its top two floors completely covered in gold leaf, it is truly spectacular.
+The impressive structure overlooks a large, reflecting pond.
+And with its top two floors completely covered in gold leaf, it is truly spectacular.

-Kinkaku-ji has burned down numerous times throughout its history and once again more recently in 1950 when it was set on fire by a fanatic monk.
-The story about the monk is fictionalized in a novel by Yukio Mishima “The Temple Of The Golden Pavillon” – a strong recommendation for every bookworm out there.
+Kinkaku-ji has burned down numerous times throughout its history.
+And once again more recently in 1950 when it was set on fire by a fanatic monk.
+The story about the monk Yukio Mishima fictionalized in “The Temple Of The Golden Pavillon” – a strong recommendation for every bookworm out there.

 6. Visit the peaceful Ginkaku-ji – “The Temple of Silver Pavillon”

 Ginkakuji is a Zen temple along Kyoto’s eastern mountains.
-The complex consists of the Silver Pavilion, half a dozen other temple buildings, a beautiful moss garden and a unique dry sand garden.
-It is enjoyed by walking along a circular route around its grounds, from which the gardens and buildings can be viewed.
+The complex consists of the Silver Pavilion, half a dozen other temple buildings, a beautiful moss garden, and a unique dry sand garden.
+You can enjoy it by walking along a circular route around its grounds, from which you can view the gardens and buildings.

-If you are looking for a true Zen garden, without too many visitors, especially early on, this is the place to go.
+If you are looking for a true Zen garden, without too many visitors, this is the place to go.